krasninja/querycat/README.md

 # QueryCat

-QueryCat is the command line tool that provides the universal access to a text-based data like CSV, JSON, XML and log files.
-It also provides the way to query this data using SQL (Structured Query Language).
-The general idea is to bring well-known SQL expressive power and provide easy access to various kind of information.
+QueryCat is the command line tool that allows you to use SQL (Structured Query Language) to query data in CSV, JSON, XML and various log files.
+The general idea is to bring well-known SQL expressive power and provide easy access to various kinds of information.
+You won't need to upload your text data into Excel or any database table - just query it as is with QueryCat!

-- QueryCat is designed to use pipeline mode to be able to process large amount of data.
+- It is designed to use pipeline mode to be able to process large amount of data.
 - INTO clause allows to write transformed data to popular formats.
-- The single binary file doesn't require any dependencies to be installed and simplifies installation (download and use).
+- The single binary file doesn't require any dependencies to be installed and simplifies installation (just download and use).
+- You can use it as library in your .NET application.

 ## Features